Jill Biden’s visit to tornado-ravaged Kentucky marks her third visit to a disaster site in a month

 This comes at a time when the administration is struggling and Democrats are predicted to take heavy losses in the midterms.
 The Supreme Court recently shot down the president’s vaccine mandate for businesses with at least 100 employees.
 The Build Back Better Act is still stuck in the Senate, as the White House tries to win the support of Sen. Joe Manchin III (D-W.Va) and continually scales back key liberal agenda priorities, including measures to stem climate change, which may be responsible for extreme weather events such as five-state tornadoes or the conditions that lead to raging wildfires.
 Diplomatic talks with Russia to prevent a possible renewed war in Ukraine have come to an impasse.
 Inflation last year hit the highest rate it’s been in four decades.
 Sen. Kyrsten Sinema (D-Ariz.) said last week that she will not support curtailing the filibuster, stymying the president’s efforts to stem the erosion of voting rights.
 A Washington Post average of December polls shows 43 percent approved and 51 percent disapproved of Biden’s job performance.

 Jill Biden spent much of last year going around the country as a surrogate for her husband and giving speeches about his priorities, visiting schools to talk about coronavirus relief or going to red states to urge the unvaccinated to get their shots.
 She’s been far more active than other recent first ladies, who created initiatives such as Let’s Move and Be Best and stuck almost exclusively to promoting them.
 Last year, she traveled to more than 60 cities across 35 states and attended or hosted more than 150 events around the country or at the White House, many of them political in nature.
 This marks her fifth visit to a disaster site.
-She also went to Houston in February after winter storms caused a massive power outage, and to Surfside, Fla., with the president, a week after the tragic collapse of a condo there.
+She also went to Houston in February after winter storms caused a massive power outage, and to Surfside, Fla., with the president, a week after the tragic collapse of a condo building there.

 During the recent visit to Colorado after the wildfires, before a crowd made up of families who had lost their homes, she interrupted the president’s speech to give unrehearsed remarks.
 “Can I jump in?” she asked.
 “Of course,” he said.
 “The boss is going to say something to you all.”